-Photo Credit: Disney Parks A full-size replica of the famous Millennium Falcon starship is just one of the attractions at Disney's Star Wars: Galaxy's Edge.
+Photo Credit: Disney Parks

+A full-size replica of the famous Millennium Falcon starship is just one of the attractions at Disney's Star Wars: Galaxy's Edge.

 ORLANDO, Florida (Achieve3000, September 26, 2019).
-Disney parks may be "the happiest" and "most magical" places on Earth, but they have some lands that are out of this world-in a galaxy far, far away!
+Disney parks may be "the happiest" and "most magical" places on Earth.
+But they have some lands that are out of this world-in a galaxy far, far away!
 And unlike other parks where cast members are on the same team, at Star Wars: Galaxy's Edge, you've gotta choose your alliances.

 Before Star Wars fans' dreams came true in 2019, with land openings at Disneyland in California and Disney's Hollywood Studios in Florida, 4,000 people sweated the small stuff for five years to create these twin attractions.
-It was the biggest single-theme expansion in Disney history, and not even the tiniest feature was overlooked.
+It was the biggest single-theme expansion in Disney history.
+And not even the tiniest feature was overlooked.
 After all, Star Wars lovers are Jedi masters when it comes to the details!
 That's partly why the setting isn't from any of the movies, because fans know they aren't part of those stories.
 But on the planet of Batuu-a hot spot for traders, smugglers, and intergalactic explorers-a whole new narrative unfolds under its three suns.

-Batuu wasn't planned with just Star Wars aficionados in mind, though.
-By creating a new planet, Disney put longtime fans and newbies on the same page, so everyone can be a part of the story-even if they don't speak Wookiee!
+Batuu wasn't planned with just Star Wars enthusiasts in mind, though.
+By creating a new planet, Disney put longtime fans and newbies on the same page, so everyone can be part of the story-even if they don't speak Wookiee!

 To bring Batuu to life, Disney had to build a new world from the ground up.
-From the land to the rocks and the trees, designers used all their best tricks to create a 14-acre (5.67-hectare) landscape with a visible history, weathered by age and the elements-you know, like any other real place!
+The land, the rocks, the trees-designers used their best tricks to create a 14-acre (5.67-hectare) landscape with a visible history, battered by age and weather.
+You know, like any other real place!
 They based it on real places, too.
-The forest where the Resistance hides out was inspired by Petrified Forest National Park in Arizona as well as locations in Morocco and Turkey, where crews took thousands of pictures for inspiration.
+For instance, the forest where the Resistance hides out was inspired by Petrified Forest National Park in Arizona.
+Crews also went to Morocco and Turkey and took thousands of pictures for inspiration.

 Buildings got the same detailed dedication.
-Some were built to look like leftovers from ancient cultures, while others stand new and stark against the antique relics, marking the emergence of the First Order and the Resistance.
+Some were built to look like leftovers from ancient cultures, while others stand new and stark against the antique structures, marking the emergence of the First Order and the Resistance.

 With the scene set, Disney cranked it up another notch.
 Once you're in Batuu, you're in Batuu.
-The food, the merchandise, the workers-it's all part of the story-so guests feel like they're really exploring an alien planet.
-And that means no Mickey ears or logos on the merch.
+The food, the merchandise, the workers-it's all part of the story.
+So guests feel like they're really exploring an alien planet.
+That means no Mickey ears or logos on the merch.
 In fact, the markets only have stuff Batuu merchants would be hawking, like droid parts, lightsabers, and Jedi robes.